TobleMiner/shoreline/README.md

 Shoreline
 =========

-A very fast pixelflut server written in C
+A very fast pixelflut server with full IPv6 support written in C

 # Compiling